 - Take a warmed tortilla and top with shredded cabbage, baked fish, Mango Avocado Salsa, and Sriracha (Optional)

-Check out the recipe video below for a more detailed look at prep for this recipe!
+Check out the recipe video below for a more detailed look at prep for this healthy fish tacos recipe!

 Healthy Fish Tacos Tips and Suggestions

-While the baking rack is optional I highly suggest using one if you have it.
+While the baking rack is optional I highly suggest using one if you have it for these healthy fish tacos.
 If you just use the cookie sheet the coconut breading on the underside of the fish won’t get as crispy and could be a bit soggy.
 If you do not have an oven rack and just want to use the cookie sheet make sure you flip the fish halfway through to avoid the soggy bottom disaster.